-Each team will play every other team twice on double league basis.

-Two points will be awarded for a win, one point for no result / abandoned match, one point for each team in any match which is tied (where it was not possible to complete a Super Over at the end of play) No point for a loss

-Note: Maximum three Super Overs will be played to get the result.
-One (1) point each shall be awarded to both teams if match still tied after the third (3rd) super over.
+Each team will play every other team twice on double league basis. ☐ Two points will be awarded for a win, □ one point for no result / abandoned match, one point for each team in any match which is tied (who it was not possible to complete a Super Over at the end of play) ☐ No point for a loss Note: Maximum three Super Overs will be played to get the result.
+One (1) point each shall be award to both teams if match is still tied after the third $(3^{rd})$ super over.